datalad-handbook/book/docs/intro/datasets.rst

 after all, any directory on a filesystem can have other directories inside it.
 The possibility for nested Datasets, however, is one of many advantages DataLad datasets have:
-Any lower-level DataLad dataset (the *Sub-Dataset*) has a stand-alone history.
-The top-level DataLad dataset (the *Super-Dataset*) only stores *which version* of the Subdataset is currently used.
+Any lower-level DataLad dataset (the *subdataset*) has a stand-alone history.
+The top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used.

 .. todo::